LucasPaivaScraping/mssql-photo-migrator/README.md

 cd mssql-photo-migrator/
 ```

-Set the connection values on `main.py`.
+Set the DB parameters and the query to be used in `main.py`.

+## Usage

 ```bash
 python3 main.py
 ```

-## TODO

-- `setup.py`
-- Docs
-- Make the script re-runable
-- Add parameters to add the possibility to run the program concurrently
-- Check floor plans that are not floor plans `¯\_(ツ)_/¯`